0xTriboulet/rdll-rs/readme.md

 ## Usage

-The project can be used in thee ways:
+The project can be used in three ways:

 1. As a DLL (**dll-rs.dll**):
     - Build in release mode to generate the DLL